MatchdayGuide

 Marketplace Safety Tips

-• Confirm with the seller whether the ticket includes Passolig assistance.
-Some resellers handle the Passolig transfer for you, others do not
+• Confirm with the seller whether the ticket includes Passo Taraftar assistance.
+Some resellers handle the Passo Taraftar transfer for you, others do not

-• Your passport must match the Passolig card linked to the ticket.
+• Your passport must match the Passo Taraftar card linked to the ticket.
 Ensure the seller arranges this correctly

-• For Super Lig matches, entry without a valid Passolig is not possible regardless of where you bought the ticket
+• For Super Lig matches, entry without a valid Passo Taraftar is not possible regardless of where you bought the ticket

 Where to Stay for Fenerbahce Matches